dcs619/dcs619.github.io/content/posts/2018-09-05--building-for-production-with-gatsby/index.md

 Prefer to jump right in and go?
 [That](https://www.gatsbyjs.org/starters/) is for you.

-Prefer that I stop using car metaphors you don't care about?
+Prefer to stop using vague car metaphors?
 [Me too](https://i.giphy.com/media/7K3p2z8Hh9QOI/giphy.webp).

 Gatsby's components are well-documented and easy to read, and the entire source for the project is on [Github](https://github.com/gatsbyjs/gatsby).
 Bravo to the team for making it so accessible.